nolafs/renaissance-website/site/content/case-studies/the-ascent.md

 On the content creator side, w**e amassed over 1000 pieces of content at launch in less than two weeks with more than 15 millions VOD and 1.75 million Live views spread across 57,700 hours of broadcast** (and counting)

-\[indipendent data sourced from Giadmin, Pressengine, Sullygnome]
+\[independent data sourced from Giadmin, Pressengine, Sullygnome]

 ![](/images/uploads/asc2.png)